Quality manufacturing, design and performance

 1/3208.811.676

 Parallelism provides confirmation that natural and recombinant samples are detected in a given ELISA in the same way.
-The data resulting from the parallelism validation ensures that the given analyte is recognized in a natural sample in a dose- dependent manner similar to the standard curve.
+The data resulting from the ELISA parallelism validation ensures that the given analyte is recognized in a natural sample in a dose-dependent manner similar to the standard curve.

-Below are examples of data generated for parallelism during kit validation.
-Recombinant standard, rat serum, and rat plasma were serially diluted across the dynamic range of the assay and evaluated using our Growth Hormone ELISA Kit, Rat (Cat.
-No. KRC5311).
-The results indicate that the standard diluted in diluent buffer can be used to accurately quantitate sample concentrations in the tested matrices.
+Figure 1 shows data generated for parallelism during ELISA kit validation.
+Recombinant standard, rat serum, and rat plasma were serially diluted across the dynamic range of the assay and evaluated using Invitrogen Growth Hormone Rat ELISA Kit.
+The results indicate that the Standard diluted in Standard Dilution Buffer can be used to accurately quantitate sample concentrations in the tested matrices.

 Recovery is used to determine whether analyte detection is affected by differences in sample matrices.
 Matrices, such as serum and plasma, may have interfering factors that could affect the ability of the ELISA to accurately quantify an analyte.